 The undergraduate degree program consists of seventy-seven semester hours of coursework in interior design.
 Students are also required to participate in an internship for three credit hours prior to graduation.
 Any exceptions must be submitted to the chair for review.

 Specific degree requirements include the following:

 - Liberal studies: of the required and elective semester hours, three must be taken in ARH 2051, an art history course and three must be taken in MAC 1105, a math course, both in the first year.
 Refer to the 'Liberal Studies for the 21st Century' section in the "Undergraduate Degree Requirements" chapter of this General Bulletin for specific degree requirements.
 Contact the program advisor for further information if needed.

 - Interior design studio courses: twenty-four semester hours

-- Lecture-based support courses: eighteen semester hours
+- Lecture-based support courses: twelve semester hours

 - History of interiors and architecture: six semester hours

 - Internship: three semester hours

 - Electives in interior design: none required, but students must have at least 120 hours to graduate.

 - Electives in art-related courses must also meet University humanities requirement